agilosoftware/objeq/doc/Reference.md

 Before diving in deep, we should define some of the terms that will be used throughout this section:

 ### Source Set
 An array used as the source of queried data.
 As Queries may be chained, a [Result Set] may also serve as a Source Set.
-The Items of a Source Set will be [Decorated] by objeq in order to allow live querying of modified data.
+The Items of a Source Set will be [Decorated] by objeq in order to allow dynamic querying of modified data.

 ### Decorated
-Any Arrays or Objects that objeq encounters while processing live [Queries] will be Decorated.
+Any Arrays or Objects that objeq encounters while processing dynamic [Queries] will be Decorated.
 What this means is that the library will replace certain Properties and methods with wrapper functions such that changes can be observed. (see [Decoration Notes])

 ### Working Set
 The Working Set is a set of Items based on the original [Source Set].
 It is a temporary container, and at any point in time may be in various states of sorting or refinement.

 ### Result Set
 An array that is the result of queried data.
-While not strictly *read-only*, a Result Set that is produced by live [Queries] will be overwritten if any of the Query's [Source Set] data or [Parameters] change.
+While not strictly *read-only*, a Result Set that is produced by dynamic [Queries] will be overwritten if any of the Query's [Source Set] data or [Parameters] change.

 ## Query